GJZwiers/deno-config-init/README.md

 ## Contributing

-Feel free to submit a bug report, issue or feature request.
+Feel free to submit a bug report, issue or feature request!